magalisolimano/classification-of-credit/README.md

 ![feature_importance](./images/feature_importance.png)

+## Recommendations
+The selected model indicates that the bank should make loans to borrowers who have:
+- some balance in their account
+- paid back credits on time
+- other existing credits outstanding

+The bank should also make loans that have:
+- average balance of $3000
+- average duration of 19 months

 ## Next Steps
 Further analysis should seek to evaluate model performance against bank's existing, traditional credit risk assessment tools and processes.
+It should also seek to reduce model bias.

 ## More Information
 See the full analysis in the [Jupyter Notebook](https://github.com/magalisolimano/classification-of-credit/blob/master/notebook.ipynb) or review the [presentation](https://github.com/magalisolimano/classification-of-credit/blob/master/presentation_phase3.pdf).
 For additional information, contact Magali Solimano at magali.solimano@gmail.com.

+## Repository Structure
+├── data
+├── images
+├── README.md
+├── notebook.ipynb
+├── presentation_phase3.pdf